largeMansTutor/todoctl/docs/architecture.md

 - **Parameterized Queries**: All SQL statements use prepared statements with parameters, mitigating SQL injection risks.
 - **Graceful Shutdown**: Fx lifecycle hooks gracefully close the database connection and the HTTP server.
 Requests in flight are given time to complete before shutdown.

-## Future Enhancements

-To further improve robustness and observability, consider implementing:

-- **TLS**: Terminate TLS to encrypt traffic in transit.
-- **Rate Limiting**: Per‑IP or per‑API key rate limits to mitigate brute force attempts.
-- **Prometheus Metrics**: Expose metrics for request rates, latencies, and DB metrics.
-- **OpenTelemetry Tracing**: Instrument the service with distributed tracing for end‑to‑end latency analysis.
-- **Real Migration Tool**: Integrate `golang-migrate` for versioned migrations including down migrations.

-The current design provides a solid foundation for a production‑ready API, balancing simplicity with best practices in security and maintainability.